 (2) Investors do not want to fund previous growth.

-Investors are providing funding to enhance the business model and grow the valuation of the company.
+They are providing funding to enhance the business model and grow the valuation of the company.
 Investors provide resources like capital, networking and supporting expertise to develop, grow and scale the company.
 They focus on an ultimate transaction event (IPO exist or M&A) when they are rewarded for the risk in investing in the startup.

 (3) Debt funding demonstrates a lack of financial savvy and entrepreneurial sophistication.

 Debt may be less expensive.
 It may also be easier to obtain compared to capital.
 As noted above, the entrepreneur may feel that they want to limit their investment and therefore decide to loan the company capital for growth.
 Some entrepreneurs may need salaries to survive (or believe a salary is appropriate), and accrue them even if the company lacks the cash to pay them.

 Entrepreneurs, should be aware that even if they agree to waive the salaries or convert the debt, investors may still be turned off because these actions have demonstrated a lack of entrepreneurial savvy.
 Ultimately, this creates questions on their long term ability to execute.

 (4) Debt funding demonstrates a lack of commitment from the entrepreneur.